What we doTertiary Colleges

 What does the group do?

-Recently, the Group's activities include sharing best practice on proposed changes to the Ofsted inspection framework that are currently influencing inspection outcomes, with an increased focus on study programmes, student progress, English and maths, as well as the need for outstanding teaching, learning and assessment.
-The group is represented on the Skills Funding Agency Advisory Forum, and has been involved in a DfE pilot project looking at online learner feedback.The group meets biannually and held its Spring Conference in London in March 2015, with speakers from the Association of Colleges and the Skills Funding Agency.
+Recently, the Group's activities include sharing best practice on the Ofsted inspection framework, with the increased focus on study programmes, student progress, English and maths, as well as the need for outstanding teaching, learning and assessment.
+The group is represented on the Education and Skills Funding Agency Advisory Forum, and has been involved in a DfE pilot project looking at online learner feedback.The group meets biannually and held its Spring Conference in London in March 2017, with speakers from the Institute for Apprenticeships and the DfE.

 The heart of the community